lukmi15/M3ImageManipulator/README.md

 #### TODO

-* The GUI language is English, the source code has to be prepared for later translation
-* If present, Qt standard dialogues are used for opening, saving, ...
-* If loading or saving an image fails, a useful error message is displayed
-* The application determines what image formats are available on the current system under QT and offers them in the file dialogues
-* The "View" - menu comprises at least Zoom In (Ctrl++), Zoom out (Ctrl+-), Zoom 100% (Ctrl+0), Fit to Window (Ctrl+F), and Show Dialog
-* The application has an icon if supported by the OS
 * The shown picture can be printed, where the printer can be selected from a standard dialogue
 * The application saves window size, position, and other important settings and restores them upon start
-* Joker: A requirement of my choice
-* The visible part of the image can be moved by dragging with the mouse
-* The mouse pointer turns into a grabbing hand when dragging

 #### DONE